vector-man/WPFHexEditorControl.Avalonia/README.md

 - Support custom .TBL character table file insted of default ASCII.
 - Unlimited Undo / Redo
 - Finds methods (FindFirst, FindNext, FindAll, FindLast, FindSelection) and overload for (string, byte[])
+- Replace methods (ReplaceFirst, ReplaceNext, ReplaceAll) and overload for (string, byte[])
 - Highlight byte with somes find methods
 - Bookmark
-- Group byte in block
+- Group byte in block of 2,4,6,8 bytes...
 - Show data as hexadecimal or decimal
 - Possibility to view only a part of file/stream in editor and dont loose anychange when used it (AllowVisualByteAdress...)
 - ...